Lynch syndrome (LS)

 When a person is diagnosed with bowel or womb cancer, they usually have tests on a sample of the cancer cells.
 These tests are called:

 Sometimes the test results show that the cancer may be linked to an inherited gene variant.
 The person may then be offered genetic testing to look for the variant.
 If a variant is found, other people in the family may also be offered a genetic test to look for the same variant.

 There are variants in different genes that can cause LS.
 Your risk of certain cancers depends on the variant you have.

 - how this affects your risk of each cancer

 - how this may affect other people in your family.

-Sometimes, genetic testing does not find a mutation.
+Sometimes genetic testing does not find a variant.
 This could be because you do not have LS.
-Or it could be because you have a mutation that is currently not known about.
-You and your family may still be offered extra screening to reduce your risk of cancer.
+Or it could be because you have a variant that experts currently do not know about.

 Screening uses tests to: